-This Thakuri-style sculpture, possibly made by a Nepalese artist, shows Amoghasiddhi in bodhisattva attire with a broad sash across his chest and a tall mitre-like crown.
+This Thakuri-style sculpture, probably made by a Nepalese artist, shows Amoghasiddhi in bodhisattva attire with a broad sash across his chest and a tall mitre-like crown.
 He holds his right hand in the fear-allaying gesture (abhaya mudra).
 We will notice the three-teeth pendant, often seen on sculptures of Manjushri.

 The right hand may be held closer to the heart and the fingers slightly bent, as on the above statue.
 The tall chignon, five-leaf crown with tall panels linked with wire, upward-flying ribbons, thin celestial scarf used as a frame, Indian-style jewellery, tall Pala-style double-lotus base with apple-shaped petals and no beading at the bottom all point to Western Tibet.